Questions About Hiring a Coach

 How do I get started?

 Browse the gallery of coaches select those you are drawn to.
-Read their profile, watch their video, check out their testimonials…and if you have a hunch they can help you, fill out the form at the bottom of their page.
-They will then contact you with a time to chat for your free consultation.
+Read their profile, watch their video, check out their testimonials…and if you have a hunch they can help you, book at 30 or 60-minute session by selecting a time on their calendar.

-I found a coach I want to hire, now what?
+I found a coach I like, now what?

 How were these coaches selected to be part of Collective Gain?